maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-12-bureaucracy-examined.md

 **Claimed purpose**: Ensure features align with strategy and user needs.

-**Actual function**: In most organizations, PMs spent the majority of their time on:
-- Writing specifications that engineers could have written themselves
-- Coordinating between stakeholders who could communicate directly
-- Participating in meetings about meetings
-- Creating prioritization frameworks that everyone ignored when executives wanted something
-- Managing up to justify their existence
+**Actual function**: In most organizations, PMs spent the majority of their time writing specifications that engineers could have written themselves, coordinating between stakeholders who could communicate directly, participating in meetings about meetings, creating prioritization frameworks that everyone ignored when executives wanted something, and managing up to justify their existence.

 **What they actually prevented**: Engineers building things too quickly without approval.